 - BEFORE LUNCH: Students should walk in an orderly manner to the lunchroom.
 Places in the lunch line or lunchroom cannot be reserved for a student by other students. - DURING LUNCH: Since the lunch period is a time for relaxation, everyone should keep his/her voice down.
 If a student does not like the lunches, he/she should bring his own sack lunch.
 No food shall be brought in for lunch by students, parents, or anyone except for regular "sack" lunches.
 Restaurant brand name food items, unless provided by Nutrition Services in combination with the regular school meal meeting the USDA's standards, will not be allowed in the elementary, middle, or high school cafeterias during meal time.
 This includes but is not limited to fast food, commercial pizza, and restaurant to-go meals.
 Sack lunches from home are permitted as long as they do not contain restaurant brand name food items in their original packaging as described above. - AFTER LUNCH: Students should return trays in an appropriate manner.
 Garbage should be placed in the receptacles available.
 After completing lunch, students should attend to other matters such as getting a drink, stretching, and then return to their chairs and the tables to be seated or other designated areas.
 Loitering in the restroom, halls, or stairs after lunch will not be permitted.
 Students should not return to their classroom and are not allowed upstairs until the bell rings.
 Students should return as a group in a quiet, orderly manner.
 Other classes are in session and should be given proper consideration.
 Students are not allowed in the gym after eating lunch except on special occasions.
 Since monetary change is always available in the office, students and faculty should have the correct change to purchase extra milk or single lunches.
-The school is under no obligation to make change for students in the lunch line or to allow students to eat if they do not have a lunch ticket or proper change to purchase a single meal.
+The school is under no obligation to make change for students in the lunch line.